OfficeDev/office-js-docs-pr/docs/excel/custom-functions-offline-options.md

 }
 ```

 Streaming data from the web requires the same `options` to be declared in the JSON file, but the function's code will instead request data via an XHR or fetch request.
 For information about streaming web data, see TBD PAGE.

 ## Offline cancelling

+It is a best practice to write a cancellation handler for streaming functions.
+A cancellation handler can reduce a function's bandwidth consumption, working memory, and CPU load.

+Excel automatically cancels the execution of a function in the following situations:

+- When the user edits or deletes a cell that references the function.

+- When one of the arguments (inputs) for the function changes.
+In this case, a new function call is triggered following the cancellation.

+- When the user triggers recalculation manually.
+In this case, a new function call is triggered following the cancellation.

+To enable the ability to cancel a function, you must implement a cancellation handler within the JavaScript function and specify the property `"cancelable": true` within the `options` object in the JSON metadata that describes the function.
+The code samples in the previous section of this article provide an example of these techniques.

 ## Volatile values in functions

-## Declaring a volatile function

 [Volatile functions](https://docs.microsoft.com/office/client-developer/excel/excel-recalculation#volatile-and-non-volatile-functions) are functions in which the value changes from moment to moment, even if none of the function's arguments have changed.
 These functions recalculate every time Excel recalculates.
 For example, imagine a cell that calls the function `NOW`.
 Every time `NOW` is called, it will automatically return the current date and time.